Kovacs-Systems/URL-Shortener-Frontend-Challenge/README.md

 If your api requests fail, you are welcome to use any url shortener api, or even a mock API such as [https://mockapi.io](https://mockapi.io)

 Or you can return mock data without actually hitting an API.

+Email your finished github project to curtis@ringy.com and brad@ringy.com